marijnh/Eloquent-JavaScript/00_intro.md

 Fortunately, if you can get over that, and maybe even enjoy the rigor of thinking in terms that dumb machines can deal with, programming can be very rewarding.
-It allows you to do things that would take _forever_ by hand in seconds.
+It allows you to do things that would take _forever_ by hand, in seconds.
 It is a way to make your computer tool do things that it couldn't do before.
 And it provides a wonderful exercise in abstract thinking.